So you got the phone call and they want to see you…..yes !

 Controlling your breath and using different methods of breathing will help you de-stress and feel calmer too.
 The Paced Breathing app can be a great tool for practice.

 If you’re having trouble controlling your nerves and anxiety, you know what, actually embrace them and then use them to your advantage.

 Anxiety is an emotion like excitement and creates adrenalin in the brain and body in the same way.
 Turn it around and make it show up as passion and motivation for the job.

 The most important thing to remember though, is that any interview is a fantastic practice for the future.
-Enjoy the moment – enjoy meeting a new person in a new line of work…and if you don’t get the position, it’s not the end of the world.
-There’s a heap of great jobs out there, and if you’re persistent, the right one will jump right back at you.
+Enjoy the moment, enjoy meeting a new person in a new line of work.
+If you don’t get the position, it’s not the end of the world.
+There’s a heap of great jobs out there, and when you’re persistent, the right one will jump right back at you.